rcarvalho16/HadoopBasketballPossession/readme.md

 ## Implementation Details

+### 0. First Job (01-FinalProjectExtractFrames)
+Read an input video using a custom record reader class (VideoRecordReader) and outputs the frames into a SequenceFile

 ### 1. Input Format
 The input is a **Sequence File** containing `(LongWritable, BytesWritable)` pairs:
 - **Key:** Frame index.